 |Diameter of Bougie in French||Diameter of Bougie in Inches|

-- The smaller the bougie, the smaller is the stomach.
+- The smaller the bougie, the smaller the stomach.

 - The size of the bougie is calculated on the basis of the patient’s height and weight, BMI and the technique that the surgeon will use to carry out the surgery.

-- A smaller gastric sleeve bougie would result in a smaller pouch but would increase the increase of gastric sleeve leaks and strictures.
+- A smaller gastric sleeve bougie would result in a smaller pouch but would risk the increase of gastric sleeve leaks and strictures.